Amazon reviews are a highly trusted source of feedback from other customers.

 15. Build Relationships With Customers

-The most popular way to do this is by creating an email list outside of Amazon and regularly drop into the inboxes of repeat buyers.
+The most popular way to do this is by creating an email list outside of Amazon and regularly dropping into repeat buyers’ inboxes.
 You can offer them exclusive deals and promos to soften them up and show them how much you value them.

 16. Sell an Awesome Product and Provide a Great Service

-The bottom line is this: if you sell a good product and customers have an enjoyable buying experience with you, you’re going to organically accrue reviews.
+The bottom line is this: if you sell a good product and customers have an enjoyable buying experience with you, you’re going to accrue reviews organically.

 This means making sure your shipping process is tight, your product descriptions are clear, and your images show your products as they are.